-For comments, questions, or collaborative ideas related to constitutional law, judicial history, or public-policy debates, feel free to reach out.
+For comments, questions, or collaborative ideas related to constitutionalism and judicial history, feel free to reach out.
 Thoughtful engagement is always welcome.

 21st street Khayaban-e-Seher DHA Phase VI Nishat Commercial Area,